kad99kev/kad99kev.github.io/content/about/main/index.md

   - My favourite football club is [Arsenal](https://www.arsenal.com/)
   - I can play as a Full Back, Centre Back or as a Centre Defensive Midfielder
   - My favourite genres of music are Alternative and Indie

+  <h6>Thank you to Michael McGloin for that very accurate drawing of me!</h6>
 ---

 ** index doesn't contain a body, just front matter above.